 Metro Orlando FL | Kissimmee - Sanford - Leesburg

+Wondering how often you need to water your lawn?
 There is no absolute watering schedule.
 As the seasons change, watering frequency will also change.
-There is only one correct way to water.
-Let the grass tell you when it needs it.
+There is only one correct way to water: Let the grass tell you when it needs it.
 This means wait for the first sign of wilt.
 You will see the leaf blades fold in half lengthwise and a blue gray appearance to that area.
 Another indicator in this area will be when your foot prints remain long after being made.
 You should see this before you water.
 Not applying water at this time will result in the decline of the brown areas and drought tolerant weeds to germinate.
 Applying water prematurely will result in aquatic weeds such as dollar weed and sedge.

 Ready for your INSTANT quote?